vladimir-popov/labyrinth/CODE_CONVENTION.md

+# Code convention

+Code should be formatted according to [GNU Coding Standards](https://www.gnu.org/prep/standards/standards.html).

-# Short naming convention
+## Short naming convention

  - The "CameCase" is not used at all.
- - The abbreviations are acceptable.
+ - Abbreviations are acceptable.
- - The functions should be named only in snake_case.
+ - Functions should be named only in snake_case.
- - The variables  should be named in snake_case, or as short abbreviation:
+ - Variables should be named in snake_case, or as a short abbreviation:
    ```c
    int row_lenght;
    // or: